Alyona Shchennikova: 2019

 In February Shchennikova was named to the team to compete at the 2019 L'International Gymnix competition in Montreal alongside Sloane Blakely, Kara Eaker, and Aleah Finnegan.
 While there she helped the USA win team gold.
 Individually she won silver in the all-around behind Eaker and on uneven bars behind Ana Padurariu of Canada and won bronze on floor exercise behind Azuki Kokufugata of Japan and Haley de Jong of Canada.

 In June, while Shchennikova was doing verification for the 2019 Pan American Games, she ruptured her achilles tendon and announced that she would be out for the remainder of the season.
 In August she officially signed her National Letter of Intent with Louisiana State University and joined their gymnastics team in the 2019–2020 season.

-NCAA
+Collegiate gymnastics career

 2019–2020 season

 Shchennikova made her collegiate debut in a meet against Arizona, where she only competed on the uneven bars.